Akmolinsk Oblast (Russian Empire)

-Akmolinsk Oblast was an oblast (province) of the Russian Empire.
+Akmolinsk Oblast (Акмо́линская область) was an Oblast (province) of the Russian Empire.
 It roughly corresponded to most of present-day northern Kazakhstan and the southern part of Omsk Oblast in Russia.
 It was formerly part of Kazakh khanate.
-It was created after the division of the Oblast of Siberia Kyrgyz into the oblasts Aqmola and Semirechye on 21 October 1868.
-Its center was Omsk and consisted of uezds Akmolinsk, Atbasar, Kokchetav, Omsk and Petropavlovsk.
+It was created after the division of the Siberian Kirghiz into the oblasts Akmolinsk and Semirechensk on 21 October 1868.
+Its center was Omsk and consisted of uezds of Akmolinsk, Atbasar, Kokchetav, Omsk and Petropavlovsk.
 It bordered Tobolsk Governorate to the north, Semipalatinsk Oblast to the east, Semirechye Oblast to the northeast, Syr-Darya Oblast to the south, Turgay Oblast to the southwest and Orenburg Governorate to the northwest.

 Demographics

 As of 1897, 682,608 people populated the oblast.
 Kazakhs constituted the majority of the population.
 Significant minorities consisted of Russians and Ukrainians.
 Total Turkic speaking were 438,889 (64.2%).

 Ethnic groups in 1897

 After the defeat of the White Army in the Russian Civil War, it was renamed as Omsk Governorate on 3 January 1920.